Last Updated on March 10, 2025 by Michelle Ball

 Who Does the CIF Sit Out Period Apply To?

-The CIF sit out period applies to any student who transfers without moving, who meets all other CIF rules (e.g. they are not transferring based on discipline or to follow a coach and there is no preenrollment contact) and who has participated in the sport at the prior high school in the last year.
+The CIF sit out period generally applies to any student who transfers schools (excluding full family moves and hardship transfers) who wants to participates in varsity sports.
+The student needs to meet all other CIF rules (e.g. they are not transferring based on discipline, to follow a coach, and there is no pre-enrollment contact etc.).
+The SOP applies to sports in which the student participated at the prior school in the last year at any level.

-So, if a student entered ninth grade and played junior varsity (JV) baseball at one school, then switches schools for their sophomore year, but did not move, they should get a sit out period for varsity baseball at the new school.
+So, if a student entered ninth grade, played junior varsity (JV) baseball at the first school, then switched schools (without moving or hardship), they should get a sit out period for varsity baseball at the new school.

-If the student has not participated in the sport at their prior school, there is no sit out period.
+If the student has not participated in the sport at their prior school, there should be no sit out period.

 What if a Student Switches Schools Midyear?

-If a student played a sport at a former school, then transferred midyear, they cannot play that same sport at the new school that same school year.
+If a student played a sport at their former school, then transferred midyear without a full family move or hardship, they cannot play that same sport at the new school that school year.

 Can a Student Play Any Sport Immediately on Transfer?

-Students may play any sport at the new school which they did not play at their prior school so long as they meet all other CIF requirements.
+Students who transfer may play any sports which they did not play at their prior school in the last year (so long as they meet all other CIF requirements, and there are quite a few).

 Parents Beware When Transferring Students

-CIF student sports attorney Michelle Ball assists with transfers, sports issues, preparation and submission of CIF documents, and other student sports problems.
-As a student sports lawyer in Sacramento, Michelle can assist across California in Roseville, Los Angeles, San Francisco, Fresno, Auburn, Stockton, Marysville, Chico, Suisun City and many other towns.
+Student attorney Michelle Ball, assists with transfers, sports issues, preparation and submission of CIF documents, and other student sports problems.
+As a student lawyer in Sacramento, Michelle can assist across California: in Roseville, Los Angeles, San Francisco, Fresno, Auburn, Stockton, Marysville, Chico, Suisun City and many other towns.